aeonSolutions/AeonLabs-Safety-Health/README.md

 <p align="right">
      <img height="25" src="https://github.com/aeonSolutions/aeonSolutions/blob/main/media/language-icon.png">
  <a href="https://github-com.translate.goog/aeonSolutions/PCB-Prototyping-Catalogue/tree/main?_x_tr_sl=en&_x_tr_tl=pt&_x_tr_hl=en&_x_tr_pto=wapp">Change Language</a> <br>
-Last update: 07-09-2024
+Last update: 18-09-2024
 </p>

-⚠️ **Start by reading the documentation first**.
+⚠️ **Start by reading the first about "wireless aggressions at a distance"**.
 [Click here to open it](https://github.com/aeonSolutions/AeonLabs-Safety-Health/wiki)

 # Open Health
 Open Health refers to an emerging movement that promotes the sharing of healthcare data, resources, and research in an open and transparent manner.
 It emphasizes the idea that healthcare information, including clinical research, medical innovations, and patient data (with proper privacy safeguards), should be freely accessible to improve healthcare outcomes, foster innovation, and empower patients.
 By leveraging open health platforms and tools, stakeholders like patients, researchers, and healthcare providers can collaborate more effectively, accelerating the development of treatments and facilitating personalized care.
 The movement is grounded in principles of transparency, collaboration, and inclusivity, ultimately aiming to create a more equitable and efficient healthcare ecosystem. <sub> *Source: chatGPT.com* </dub>